Dr Neil Lamont, CPsychol, BPS, UKCP regd.

 Substantial experience working with much of life problems including relationship issues, anger management, bereavement, anxiety, addictions, depression, anxiety, phobia, stress, low self-esteem, concerns about sexual orientation, trauma and abuse (emotional, physical and sexual), sexual health (including HIV diagnosis).

 I am particularly interested and experienced in working with historical issues of self-esteem and identity crises; how these can manifest themselves in a variety of ways (for example, problem relationships with food, alcohol, sex).
-I incorporate both CBT and ACT therapeutic techniques with my existential grounding to address obstacles to wellbeing.

 Training, qualifications & experience

 Neil is a Chartered Psychologist and UKCP registered psychotherapist.
 He has worked for various psychotherapy organisations since 2003 in both individual and group therapy settings and has experience of working with a diverse range of issues in a number of settings.
 He is the Deputy Programme Leader of the doctorate in Existential Psychotherapy at NSPC Ltd and also provides clinical supervision to both trainees and accredited practitioners.

 As well as working in private practice, Neil works with major healthcare providers offering counselling to corporate employees and provides on-site trauma support at emergencies and critical incidents.
 He is one of a small team of support therapists for the IPCC Hillsborough Inquiry.
 He is also an oncology specialist therapist for people affected by a cancer diagnosis (for this he recently fronted a media campaign for how to address cancer within the family).

 Neil conducts therapeutic groups for men living with sex and substance addictions for a sexual health charity in Central London having previously worked for several years individually with people affected by HIV and issues with sexuality at this service.